DeltaVCode/cr-301-2018/08-sql-intro-and-postgres/README.md

 ## Daily Plan
 <!-- Below is a template.
 Please delete, change, update as you see fit... -->
 - Notes:
-  - All the things are awesome!
+  - Review Quiz 2 & 3
 - Code Review
 - New Material
 - Code Demos